mrucker/mrucker.github.io/_posts/2014-10-18-co-contra-variance.md

 2. Is Kelp of type Food

 #Conclusion#
 Contravariance and Covariance are powerful and useful features when needed.
 They allow for exponentially more variability in type assignment without adding much complexity for the developer.
 Perhaps the biggest drawback is that Contravariance is very hard to make sense of.
 It smacks of the same problem that Little-Endian runs into: one has to think in two different directions at once.
-For more reading on this I recommend Wikipedia[^2] and MSDN[^3].
+For more reading on this subject I recommend Jon Skeet[^1], Wikipedia[^2] and MSDN[^3].

 [^1]:[C# In Depth 3rd Edition by Jon Skeet](http://www.amazon.com/Depth-3rd-Edition-Jon-Skeet/dp/161729134X)
 [^2]:[Covariance and contravariance (computer science)](http://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science))